stashed/docs/docs/addons/etcd/tls-secured-etcd/index.md

 ### Deploy Etcd

 At first, let's deploy an Etcd database cluster.
-Here, we will use a statefulset and a service for deploying an Etcd database cluster consisting of three members.
+Here, we will use a Statefulset and a service for deploying an Etcd database cluster consisting of three members.
 The service is used for handling peer communications and client requests.

-Let's deploy an Etcd database cluster named `etcd` using a statefulset and a service  from the YAML manifest as below,
+Let's deploy an Etcd cluster named `etcd-tls` using a statefulset and a service  from the YAML manifest as below,

 ```yaml
 apiVersion: v1